jamin4jc/lost_terminal/README.markdown

-# Raffleboard
+# LOST Terminal

 ## Description

-This app was written prior to CodeMash 2010 with the intent to be used for the large raffle at the end of the conference.
-Although it is written specifically for CodeMash, I'd love to see it become more generalized.
-It is a Sinatra web app, but all of the heavy lifting is jQuery.
-The only server-side logic is finding the sponsor images (which I'd love to move out of the source repo).
+This application is a simulator of the LOST Terminal in the hatch.
+It weighs heavily on the work that Adam McCrea did for his Raffleboard

 ## License

-Raffleboard is released under the MIT License.
+LOST Terminal is released under the MIT License.
 Fork it and have fun!

 Copyright (c) 2010 Adam McCrea